 You don't need any fancy equipment to make this gluten-free carrot cake.
 All you need is a mixing bowl, a whisk, and a spatula.

-Line a 9" round cake pan with parchment paper and set it aside.
-To do this, place the cake pan on the parchment paper and with a pen or marker trace around the outside of the pan.
+Step 2: Line a 9" round cake pan with parchment paper and set it aside.
+To do this, place the cake pan on parchment paper and with a pen or marker trace around the outside of the pan.
 Then cut out the circle and place it on the bottom of the greased cake pan.
+One can use a gluten-free baking/cooking spray or some butter.

-In a medium-sized mixing bowl, combine your sugars, oil, and vanilla and whisk together using a whisk.
+Step 3: In a large bowl combine your sugars, oil, and vanilla extract and stir together using a whisk.
 Add the room temperature eggs, one at a time, and mix until the wet ingredients are well blended.

-Using a spatula, fold in your dry ingredients.
-I recommend adding the dry ingredients gradually.
+Step 4: Using a spatula, fold in your dry ingredients.
+I recommend adding the flour mixture gradually.
 Fold together until you don’t see any streaks of flour left in your carrot gluten cake batter.

 Remove the cake from the oven and allow it to cool in the pan for 10-15 minutes.
 Run an offset or a butter knife around the edges and turn the cake onto a wire rack for cooling.
 Remove the parchment paper on the bottom of the cake, turn it back over so it's top side up and allow it to cool completely.
 This can take up to 2-3 hours.
 If you are in a rush you may place the cake in your refrigerator for 45 minutes to speed this step up.